 The highlight of the weekend will be the unique Shared Table dinner that is offered only on Thursday and Saturday evenings.
 Tailored to what is fresh in the market and customized to guests’ preferences, the Shared Table allows up to 12 people to enjoy a four course meal.
 It is truly a unique and memorable wine country experience.

 OTHER COOL EXPERIENCES TO GIFT FOR THE COMING YEAR

 Napa–Nothing better than wine and a gourmet meal on a train through your fave wine valley.
 The train is what you want it to be.
 Romance, girls weekend, wine education….something for everyone. www.napavalleywinetrain.com

 Sonoma County–Throughout the year, the Wine Road hosts events that traverse three valleys; Alexander, Dry Creek and Russian River, and combine food tastings, barrel samples, chats with winemakers and more.
 Winter Wineland in January is the perfect chaser to the winter blues.
 Barrel Tasting kicks off the spring in March and Food and Wine Affair is the fall favorite the first weekend of November.
-A gift certificate now will earn big thanks later. www.wineroad.com
+A gift certificate now will earn big thanks later.
+This might be one of the best gifts from the Wine Country you could ever give. www.wineroad.com

 FREE APHRODISIAC NEWSLETTER